m-romeu/login/readme.md

-This is a simple Laravel app test with login and TDD Username: alta.paucek@example.org Password: secret
+This is a simple Laravel app test with login and TDD Username.

+To test it, create a fake user: php artisan tinker factory('App\User')->create()

+After create it, will be displayed the email (username) and Password will be 'secret'